The Greyhound Top 10 List

 - They like to hang with well-behaved kids. — In most cases, greyhounds do like kids.
 But they are typically not the ‘fetch a ball for 2 hours’ type of dog.
 They like to play Nintendo with your kids (i.e., sit on the couch and watch). they just love to be around anybody.

-- They’re the fastest dog on the block, but don’t brag about it. — While we encourage you to NEVER patronize racetracks, it IS beautiful to watch the dogs run.
+- They’re the fastest dog on the block, but don’t brag about it. — While we won’t encourage you to patronize a greyhound racetrack, it is beautiful to watch the dogs run.
 Take them to a securely fenced park and let’em go.
 You will be amazed.

 - They’re bigger couch potatoes than you are. — They make you feel industrious– just because YOU don’t sleep for 20 hours a day!

-- They Could Qualify for Mensa (most of them…). — They’re smart dogs.
+- They Could Qualify for Mensa (well, most of them anyways…). — They’re smart dogs.
 You can tell just by looking into their eyes they know exactly what you’re talking about.
 Now, that does NOT mean that they’ll do what you’re asking all the time.
 But they do know!
 These guys have been bred for thousands of years to work independently, and they have minds of their own.

 - They always unfailingly sweet and polite. — Greyhounds make fantastic therapy dogs for hospitals, schools, libraries, anywhere you want to take them.
 Even people who are afraid of most dogs are soothed by the greyhound’s calm and gentle nature.